 This is a cheap and easy way to go.
 There is little or no upfront investment and no learning curve for you.

-Do you really need to hide the company’s name that built the product?
-Would it be OK if you have a co-branded product and let someone else do the billing and support?
+Do you really need to have your brand out there?
+Would it be OK if you had a co-branded product and let someone else do the billing and support?